syncfusion-content/blazor-docs/blazor/installation/offline-installer/how-to-install.md

    ***Additional Settings***

-   * Select the **Install Demos** check box to install Syncfusion samples, or leave the check box unchecked, if you do not want to install Syncfusion samples.
+   * Select the **Install Demos** check box to install Syncfusion&reg; samples, or leave the check box unchecked, if you do not want to install Syncfusion&reg; samples.

-   * Select the **Configure Syncfusion Extensions controls in Visual Studio** checkbox to configure the Syncfusion Extensions in Visual Studio or clear this check box when you do not want to configure the Syncfusion Extensions in Visual Studio.
+   * Select the **Configure Syncfusion&reg; Extensions controls in Visual Studio** checkbox to configure the Syncfusion&reg; Extensions in Visual Studio or clear this check box when you do not want to configure the Syncfusion&reg; Extensions in Visual Studio.

-   * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion Control Panel.
+   * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion&reg; Control Panel.

-   * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion Control Panel.
+   * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion&reg; Control Panel.

 5. If any previous versions of the current product is installed, the Uninstall Previous Version(s) wizard will be opened.
 Select **Uninstall** checkbox to uninstall the previous versions and then click the Proceed button.

    ![Web Offline Installer Uninstall Previous Wizard](images/webofflineinstaller-5.png)

-   N> From the 2021 Volume 1 release, Syncfusion has added the option to uninstall previous versions from 18.1 while installing the new version. <br /> <br /> If any version is selected to uninstall, a confirmation screen will appear; if continue is selected, the Progress screen will display the uninstall and install progress, respectively.
+   N> From the 2021 Volume 1 release, Syncfusion&reg; has added the option to uninstall previous versions from 18.1 while installing the new version. <br /> <br /> If any version is selected to uninstall, a confirmation screen will appear; if continue is selected, the Progress screen will display the uninstall and install progress, respectively.
 If none of the versions are chosen to be uninstalled, only the installation progress will be displayed.

    **Confirmation Alert:**